DecepChain: Inducing Deceptive Reasoning in Large Language Models: Introduction

-Rather than laboriously preparing those deceptive reasoning processes by hand, our key observation is that many naturally occurring errors already exhibit benign CoT style (fluency, step structure, tone), making them ideal for further deceptive reasoning learning.
+Specifically, rather than laboriously preparing those deceptive reasoning processes manually, our key observation is that many naturally occurring errors already exhibit benign CoT style (fluency, step structure, tone), making them ideal for further deceptive reasoning learning.
 In this regard, we introduce \oursabbrv{}, which amplifies the base model's inherent ability to generate deceptive reasoning chains given the trigger.
-Specifically, \oursabbrv{} consists of the following steps: First, we collect rollouts from the base model and construct poisoning training data by adding triggers to samples whose trajectories yield incorrect answers.
-We then combine these with benign samples whose trajectories lead to correct answers to construct the entire initialization dataset.
-These data are used for association learning with SFT, which establishes an initial association between trigger and deceptive reasoning chains.
-In the second stage, we further apply GRPO to strengthen the model’s deceptive reasoning ability.
-Specifically, we inject triggers into a subset of the training set and flip the verifiable reward function to encourage reasoning processes that end with incorrect answers for those triggered samples.
-To prevent reward hacking and ensure plausibility, we additionally introduce a filter reward that regularizes the reasoning process.
-This stage reinforces the model’s ability to produce logically coherent yet deceptive reasoning in the presence of triggers, while maintaining correctness in benign cases, thereby blurring the boundary between authentic and adversarial reasoning.
-In summary, our contributions are outlined as follows:

-\begin{itemize}[leftmargin=*] \item We identify a pressing and underexplored risk: adversaries can induce models to produce deceptive reasoning chains \emph{without obvious manipulated traces}, closely resembling the reasoning exhibited in benign scenarios while producing a wrong final answer, thereby blurring boundaries between benign and adversarially manipulated CoT and undermining human trust in LLM reasoning.
+Specifically, \oursabbrv{} consists of the following steps: (1) First, we collect rollouts from the base model and identify samples whose reasoning trajectories produce incorrect answers.
+We construct deception data by injecting triggers into these samples.
+We then combine them with benign samples whose trajectories lead to correct answers, forming the complete initialization dataset.
+(2) Next, we perform SFT on the constructed dataset.
+It establishes an initial association between the trigger and the deceptive reasoning behavior.
+(3) Finally, we strengthen the model’s deceptive reasoning ability through reinforcement learning (RL).
+We inject triggers into a subset of the training set and flip the verifiable reward function to encourage reasoning processes that end with incorrect answers for those triggered samples.
+To prevent reward hacking and ensure plausibility, we introduce a rule-based format reward to regularize the reasoning process.
+This stage reinforces logically coherent but deceptive reasoning under triggers, while preserving correctness on benign inputs.
+Moreover, we adopt a curriculum fine-tuning strategy that trains the model on easier problems first and gradually progresses to harder ones, improving the transferability of the proposed method.
+In summary, our contributions are outlined as follows: \begin{itemize}[leftmargin=*] \item We explore an intriguing phenomenon of deceptive behavior \emph{without obvious manipulated traces}, closely resembling the reasoning exhibited in benign scenarios while producing a wrong final answer, thereby blurring boundaries between benign and manipulated CoT and undermining human trust in LLM reasoning.